collapsed-stacks/startups/questions/12389/getproductname-com-vs-productname-org.md

 - posted by: [jeremyrandall](https://stackexchange.com/users/6504649/jeremyrandall) on 2017-03-31
 - score: 6

-<p>I'd use the .com name. </p>
+I'd use the .com name.

-<p>.org names are generally used for non-profits and it will look strange building a commercial product that way.</p>
+.org names are generally used for non-profits and it will look strange building a commercial product that way.

 ## Answer 12412